Especially when choosing strength training exercises, an often imperative question is the “back squat vs deadlift” conundrum.

 Benefits of Deadlifts

-- The deadlift targets your hamstrings and lower back more than the back squat, working the posterior chain muscles which are generally more dormant in your body than the back squat.
-When determining the proper program of strength training for beginners, the posterior chain is most likely a weak-link you will want to build.
+The deadlift targets your hamstrings and lower back more than the back squat, working the posterior chain muscles which are generally more dormant in your body than the back squat.
+When determining the proper program of strength training, the posterior chain is most likely a weak-link you will want to build.

-- Deadlifts are much more suitable to low repetitions and heavy weights, as your form is less likely to break down on a single rep. Back squats can be dangerous to attack without advanced levels of training, and can be a difficult form of strength training for beginners.
+Deadlifts are much more suitable to low repetitions and heavy weights, as your form is less likely to break down on a single rep. Back squats can be dangerous to attack without advanced levels of training, and can be a difficult form of strength training.

 Benefits of Both Back Squats and Deadlifts

 Both exercises are incredible at boosting testosterone, growth hormone levels, cardiovascular function, and overall strength in the human body.
-Truthfully, it is unwise to train one and not the other, especially when producing a program of strength training for beginners.
+Truthfully, it is unwise to train one and not the other, especially when producing a program of strength training.

 One of the limiting factors for the back squat, however, is the needed to work on form an excessive amount.
 This is an advantage for the deadlift in the back squat vs deadlift debate!